tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-xevent-code-event-file.md

 DROP TABLE gmTabEmployee;
 GO

-PRINT 'Use PowerShell Remove-AzureStorageAccount to delete your Azure Storage account!';
+PRINT 'Use PowerShell Remove-AzStorageAccount to delete your Azure Storage account!';
 GO
 ```